+Take this medicine by mouth.
-How to take this medicine Take this medicine by mouth Take Sodium Valproate Oral Solution with or after food.
-This will help to stop the

-- feelings of sickness that may happen after taking Sodium Valproate Oral Solution. - Do not mix Sodium Valproate Oral Solution with any other liquids.
-Do not dilute it.
-Take this in 2 separate doses - half in the morning and half in the evening You will be able to measure the dose in the marked measuring cup supplied with - the Oral Solution If the dose is less than 5ml (200mg), talk to your specialist, $\ensuremath{\mathsf{GP}}$ or pharmacist - about how to measure the dose.
+- Take Sodium Valproate Oral Solution with or after food.
+This will help to stop - the feelings of sickness that may happen after taking Sodium Valproate Oral Solution Do not mix Sodium Valproate Oral Solution with any other liquids.
+Do not dilute it. - Take this in 2 separate doses half in the morning and half in the evening.
+You will be able to measure the dose in the marked measuring cup supplied - with the Oral Solution.
+If the dose is less than 5ml (200mg), talk to your specialist, GP or - pharmacist about how to measure the dose.
 How much to take

-Adults (including the elderly) The starting dose is 600mg daily.
-Your specialist should gradually increase this dose by 200mg every 3 days depending on your condition
+Adults (including the elderly)

+The starting dose is 600mg daily.
+Your specialist should gradually increase this dose by 200mg every 3 days depending on your condition.

-- The usual dose is between 1000-2000mg (20-30mg per kilogram of body weight) each day.
-This may be increased to 2500mg each day depending on your illness. - Children over 20 kilograms The starting dose should be 400mg daily.
-Your specialist should increase this - dose depending on your child's illness The usual dose is then 20-30mg for each kilogram of body weight each day.
-This may be further increased to 35mg for each kilogram of body weight each day depending on your child's illness.
+- The usual dose is between 1000-2000mg (20-30mg per kilogram of body - This may be increased to 2500mg each day depending on your illness. - Children over 20 kilograms The starting dose should be 400mg daily.
+Your specialist should increase this dose depending on your child's illness The usual dose is then 20-30mg for each kilogram of body weight each day.

-- Children under 20 kilograms The usual dose is 20mg for each kilogram of body weight each day. - Depending on the child's condition your child's specialist may decide to increase
+- This may be further increased to 35mg for each kilogram of body weight each day depending on your child's illness. - Children under 20 kilograms The usual dose is 20mg for each kilogram of body weight each day.
+Depending on the child's condition your child's specialist may decide to